-The recipe idea for Vegan Corn & Polenta Stacks has been rattling around in my head for quite a while now.
+The recipe idea for this Vegan Corn & Polenta Stack has been rattling around in my head for quite a while now.
 I’ve actually bought corn three times with the intention of making this dish and each time I used it in an alternative meal.

 As it turned out this is one of the most delicious dishes I have made in a long time, the flavours just work so well together.
 It does take a little time to get all the components together but nothing is difficult.

 - 4 shallots diced

 - 2 cloves garlic finely chopped

 - 1 tsp salt

 - 1 in eggplant cut thick slices